athakapo/ACRE/README.md

     ├── data                            <- Data folder for each algorithm to save checkpoints
     |                                      and reproduce experiments
     │
-    ├── images                          <- Generated graphics and figures to be used in reporting │
+    ├── images                          <- Generated graphics and figures for the repository README │
     ├── tensorboard                     <- Monitor the progress of learning curves in real-time │                                      with the power of tensorboard